aurovrata/post-my-contact-form-7/README.txt

 == Change Log ==
 = 5.0.0 =
+* complete rewrite of admin mapping editor.
-* rewrite of admin-handling code.
+* partial rewrite of post factory.
+* creation of mapper classes to handle form mapping to/loading from the DB.
 * added 'cf7_2_post_delete_submitted_posts' filter.